nova-model/nova-tutorial/episodes/02-Copy-Template.md

 This creates a Docker image named `nova-tutorial` with the tag `latest` that contains our application and all its dependencies.

 ::::::::::::::::::::::::::::::::::::::::: callout
 Normally, we would push this image to a container registry so that NDIP can access it.
-However, for this tutorial, we'll skip this step.
+However, for this tutorial, we\'ll skip this step.
 In a real deployment, you would push the image using a command like `docker push <registry-url>/nova-tutorial:latest`.
-For the tutorial, we'll use a pre-pushed container.
+For the tutorial, we\'ll use a pre-pushed container.

 When releasing new versions of your tool, you'll want to use versioned tags for your container images, such as `nova-tutorial:1.0.0`, to maintain backward compatibility while allowing for updates.
 ::::::::::::::::::::::::::::::::::::::::::::::::